 While Dan, Zach, Joe, and Danny all grew up in drastically different parts of the country (NY, TX, MI, and CA), they met at the University of Michigan where they studied with the legendary saxophone professor, Donald Sinta, and decided to name the group after him for the profound influence he had on each member and the inspired coaching he gave to the group during their student years.

-Founded and based in Michigan, Sinta Quartet’s members are all Selmer-Paris Artists and perform exclusively on Selmer saxophones.
+Managed by General Arts Touring, Inc., Sinta Quartet’s members are all Selmer-Paris Artists and perform exclusively on Selmer saxophones.

 Soprano Saxophonist Dan Graser, originally a New Yorker, now resides in Grand Rapids, Michigan where he is Professor of Saxophone and Assistant Department Chair at Grand Valley State University.
 He teaches a full studio of undergraduate music majors of education, performance, and arts management backgrounds.
 When he isn't practicing notes that only dogs can hear (and love!) he can be found reading incessantly, pretending that his coffee habits are entirely healthy, heading to the gym to work off the caffeine buzz, and seeking out the next great string quartet to improve by arranging for sax quartet!

 Alto Saxophonist Zach Stern enjoys a career as a saxophone soloist, chamber musician, and educator.
 A native of Houston, Texas, Zach currently resides in Cape Girardeau, Missouri where he serves on the faculty at Southeast Missouri State University and is in demand in the region as a saxophone clinician and adjudicator.
 During the summer he teaches at the South Shore Conservatory's Summer Music Festival in Hingham, MA.
 Aside from his musical activities, Zach thoroughly enjoys both eating and cooking (albeit very amateurishly), and spending time with his lovely wife and objectively adorable puppy.